Which of the following is classified as a type of receivable in f... | Study Prep in Pearson+

 1

-Understand the concept of receivables: In financial accounting, receivables refer to amounts owed to a company by its customers or other parties.
-These are considered assets because they represent future cash inflows.
+Understand the concept of receivables: In financial accounting, receivables represent amounts owed to a company by customers or other parties for goods or services provided.
+They are considered assets because they are expected to be converted into cash in the future.

-Analyze the options provided: Accounts Receivable, Accounts Payable, Prepaid Expenses, and Inventory.
-Determine which of these fits the definition of receivables.
+Analyze the options provided: Review each term to determine whether it fits the definition of a receivable.
+For example, Accounts Payable represents amounts the company owes to suppliers, which is a liability, not a receivable.

-Focus on Accounts Receivable: This term specifically refers to money owed to a company by its customers for goods or services provided on credit.
-It is classified as a type of receivable and recorded as an asset on the balance sheet.
+Evaluate Prepaid Expenses: Prepaid Expenses are payments made in advance for goods or services to be received in the future.
+These are classified as assets but are not receivables because they do not represent amounts owed to the company.

-Eliminate incorrect options: Accounts Payable represents liabilities (amounts owed by the company to suppliers), Prepaid Expenses are payments made in advance for future expenses, and Inventory refers to goods available for sale, none of which are classified as receivables.
+Consider Inventory: Inventory refers to goods held for sale or production.
+It is classified as an asset but does not represent amounts owed to the company, so it is not a receivable.

-Conclude that Accounts Receivable is the correct answer, as it aligns with the definition of receivables in financial accounting.
+Identify Accounts Receivable: Accounts Receivable represents amounts owed to the company by customers for goods or services provided on credit.
+This fits the definition of a receivable and is classified as such in financial accounting.

 Watch next